 The Bureau of Meteorology provides a

 Heatwave Service for Australia with heatwave forecasts and heatwave assessments.
-This service is a set of maps showing colour-coded heatwave severity for the previous two three-day periods, and the next five three-day periods.
+This service is a set of maps showing colour-coded heatwave severity for the previous 2 3-day periods, and the next 5 3-day periods.

 What are heat-related conditions?